To impress the gang of thugs and continue his investigation, Henry must get into the monastery and kill Pious – but that’s easier said than done.

 Alternatively, there’s a level 11 charisma check.
 This is quicker and should be easy to beat.
 You get a good enough set of clothes from Lord Hans Capon between the Next to Godliness and Robber Baron side quests.
 There’s also a tailor and armourer in Sasau town that sells high charisma equipment.
 As well as a bathhouse where you can pay for a woman’s services and get a +2 stat boost.

 When you’ve persuaded Guardian Manfred, he’ll go and stand outside, leaving you to speak to Karl.

 Tell Karl that you need to get into the monastery and agree to help him escape.
 To do this, you’ll have to steal his writ of acceptance and a purse of money from Manfred.

 After your conversation Manfred will be conveniently stood outside facing away from you, so you can try a pickpocketing attempt here if you’re feeling brazen.

 However, it’s much easier if you wait until nighttime and sneak into their bedroom.
-Their room is up the stairs on the outside of the main building – where you’d go if you were staying at the inn – at the far end of the walkway.
+Their room is upstairs on the outside of the main building – where you’d go if you were staying at the Inn – at the far end of the walkway.